kennethmikolaichik/Magnus-Wheel/README.txt

 https://www.youtube.com/watch?v=jLDxUWTeDnE
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-This effect is quite interesting to me for several reasons, the primary one being that the lift is being created purely by a rotating surface.
+This effect is quite interesting to me for several reasons, the primary one being that the lift is being created purely by air passing over a rotating surface.
 Nothing else is required.
-Rotation also exhibits a few other effects such as
+Rotation also exhibits a few other effects such as...

 Amplification: